Second Assistant Directors

 What information goes on a call sheet?

-Here is what that looks like on the ground.
-Call sheets have shooting schedule, cast calls, crew calls, location addresses, parking info, department notes, weather forecasts, safety info, and special instructions.
-In China, call sheets are prepared bilingually and have permit status updates and location access protocols.
+Call sheets list the shooting schedule, cast calls, crew calls, location addresses, parking info, department notes, weather forecasts, safety info, and special instructions.
+In China, they are prepared in two languages and also carry permit status updates and location access protocols.

 Can you handle large background calls?

-Here is how the picture comes together.
-Yes, our 2nd ADs are skilled with the massive crowd scenes common in Chinese shoots — from period battle sequences at Hengdian to urban crowd scenes in Shanghai.
-They set up with local extras agencies and manage efficient large-scale check-in and wardrobe logistics.
+Yes.
+Our 2nd ADs are skilled with the huge crowd scenes common in Chinese shoots, from period battle sequences at Hengdian to city crowds in Shanghai.
+They work with local extras agencies and run smooth, large-scale check-in and wardrobe logistics.

 What production reports do 2nd ADs complete?